swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/notebook/README.md

 ### Create & Connect to Jupyter Notebook Server

-You can access Kubeflow Dashboard using the Ingress IP, and _31380_ port.
+You can access Kubeflow Dashboard using the Ingress IP and _31380_ port.
 For example, http://<INGRESS_IP:31380>

 Select _anonymous_ namespace and click Notebook Servers in the left panel of the Kubeflow Dashboard